hsotoparada/DeepPhasePick/README.md

     util.plot_predicted_wf_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)

-Please check a more detailed information about all the arguments in the documentation for this function.
+Please check a more detailed information about all the allowed parameters in the documentation for this function.

 ## Citation: